-If you have questions about filing a medical malpractice claim for failure to diagnose or wrong diagnosis, Cleveland medical malpractice lawyer Chris Mellino welcomes you to contact our office for a free consultation.
-We’ll be happy to address any concerns you may have, including whether you still have time to file a claim under Ohio law.
-We can also discuss verdicts and settlements we’ve obtained in similar cases and explain what to expect if your case goes to trial.
+If you have questions about filing a medical malpractice claim for failure to diagnose or wrong diagnosis, our Cleveland misdiagnosis lawyer welcomes you to contact our office for a free consultation.
+We can address any concerns you may have – including whether you still have time to file a claim in Ohio – discuss past verdicts and settlements we’ve obtained in similar cases, and explain what to expect if your case goes to trial.

 Contact us today at (440) 276-3535 to request a complimentary case evaluation with one of our misdiagnosis attorneys in Cleveland.

 Misdiagnosis & Failure to Diagnose Claims We Have Handled